AlessioSocci/PROJECT-DMX512-Light-Control-Device/README.md

 n.1 pannel connector xlr 3 pole
 n.1 pannel connector USB

-When power on, OLED display a intro-screen and a backgroung pattern for bar-graph, with number of initial default eight dmx channel: ch1 to ch8.
+When power on, display show a intro-screen and a backgroung pattern for bar-graph, with number of initial default eight dmx channel: ch1 to ch8.

 With stick pan move, eigth controlled dmx channel switch left-or right by one position: